You’ve earned a college degree already — but you want to go even further.

 If you complete your admission requirements and gain acceptance to the program but decide later to pursue a different track, our admissions counselors can switch your program application for you.
-Please note that there may be additional admissions requirements with the new program, and acceptance to any program will expire one calendar year from the acceptance date.
+Please note that there may be additional Admission Requirements with the new program, and acceptance to any program will expire one calendar year from the acceptance date.

 Does Liberty offer no-GRE masters programs?

 Yes!
 Many of Liberty’s graduate programs do not require GRE, MCAT, or other testing scores for admission.
-Call in to speak with an admissions counselor to talk through your admissions requirements.
+Call in to speak with an admissions counselor to talk through your Admission Requirements.

 Do you need a bachelors to get a masters degree?

 Before you can apply for a masters degree, you need to have completed your bachelor’s degree or be in your last semester of courses.* Generally, any nationally or regionally accredited bachelors degree will fulfill this requirement.

 However, for some masters degrees, your graduate coursework will build on specialized skills you are expected to have through your bachelors degree.
 In these cases, you may be required to have a specific bachelors degree to be eligible to apply for a particular masters degree or have course content or experience within a particular field.